rita-barbosa/LAPR4-2324/docs/sb_us_1009/readme.md

 ### 4.4.
 Tests

-*Include here the main tests used to validate the functionality.
-Focus on how they relate to the acceptance criteria.*
+#### JobOpeningTests

-**Test 1:** Verifies that it is not possible to ...
+**Test 1:** Verifies that it is not possible to select a requirement specification for a job opening that is already in the recruitment process.

-**Refers to Acceptance Criteria:** G002.1
+**Refers to Acceptance Criteria:** 1009.2

 ````
-@Test(expected = IllegalArgumentException.class)
+@Test
-public void ensureXxxxYyyy() {
+public void ensureSelectReqSpecificationBeforeRecruitmentProccess() {
 ...
 }
 ````